 The Bachelor of Arts degree in English provides students with a broad acquaintance with British, American, and world literature written in English, along with its cultural and historical contexts.
 Through its focus on the interpretation, analysis, and production of literary and other texts, the English Department teaches students how those texts shape and are shaped by the world around them.
 In so doing, students acquire the critical skills they need to analyze and participate in these interactions and contribute to the shaping of their worlds.
 The faculty’s teaching and research in literature, creative writing, and composition/rhetoric combine to foster excellence in critical reading, creative thinking, and effective writing.

 - American and British Literature

 - Creative Writing

-Students of the Bachelor of Arts degree in Foreign Languages receive a comprehensive introduction to many of the major languages and literatures of the world, as well as to the cultures and complex global contexts that define these cultures today.
+Students of the Bachelor of Arts degree in Modern and Classical Languages and Literature receive a comprehensive introduction to many of the major languages and literatures of the world, as well as to the cultures and complex global contexts that define these cultures today.
 Majors receive a broad liberal education that allows them to escape a narrow, monolingual view of the world, and offers them the opportunity to develop proficiency in a second or third language.

 The Geography major course of study combines a comprehensive knowledge of natural and social sciences with a distinctive understanding of spatial patterns.
 Geography, which is both a natural and a social science, studies the location, spatial distribution, and spatial interaction of Earth’s natural and human environments.
 Geography majors’ education includes the subfields of Human Geography, Physical Geography, Regional Geography, and Geographic Information Science.
 A degree in geography prepares students for graduate school or a career in industry, government, or education.